- Mumbai, Gangtok, New Delhi, Bangalore

 This obsessive concern can cause significant distress and dysfunction in relationships.
 Individuals may:

 Body Dysmorphic Disorder does not have a single, definitive cause.
-Instead, it typically arises from a combination of psychological, environmental, and genetic factors that influence how individuals perceive themselves.
+Instead, it typically arises from a combination of psychological, environmental and genetic factors that influence how individuals perceive themselves.
 Mental health experts have identified certain factors that influence a person’s self-perception:

 Excessive preoccupation with a conceived flaw can cause distress.
 Here are the most common body dysmorphic disorder symptoms and signs noticed among patients: